Spotlight On The Arts

 What is Spotlight on the Arts?

-Individual meetings with our college counselor provide participants with the opportunity to explore personally tailored career and higher education pathways.
+Individual meetings with a college counselor provide participants with the opportunity to explore personally tailored career and higher education pathways.
 Given the high ratio of college counselors to students in our public schools, this program feature has proven to be highly valuable to our participants.